All Episodes

 Take it as you will, believe him or not.

-But that's that's what he said.
+But that's what he said.

-Now, now, ESPN, ever on the case now.
+Now, ESPN, ever on the case now.

-This is pretrial detention.
+This is pre-trial detention.

-In the past four years in New Jersey, according to ESPN, there have been 15,029 domestic violence cases involving assault.
+In the past four years in New Jersey, According to ESPN, there have been 15,029 domestic violence cases involving assault.

-Only 70 of them, or 0.47% have ended with pretrial intervention that the prosecutors gave Rice.
+Only 70 of them, or 0.47%, have ended with pretrial intervention that the prosecutors gave Rice.

-Less than 1%, less than half a percent, actually, group of people.
+So ESPN is claiming that Rice got a sweetheart deal because he's in that 4%, less than 1%, less than half a percent, actually, group of people.

 It's like a contract.